apache/skywalking/docs/en/swip/readme.md

 - Motivation - the description of new feature or improvement.
 - Architecture Graph - describing the relationship between your new proposal part and existing components.
+- Proposed Changes - state your proposal in detail.
 - Imported Dependencies libs and their licenses.
 - Compatibility - Whether breaking configuration, storage structure, protocols.
 - General usage docs - This doesn't have to be final version, but help the reviews to understand how to use this new